Ex-Minneapolis officer who killed 911 caller to be released

 Damond was a meditation teacher and life coach who was killed about a month before her wedding.
 Her maiden name was Justine Ruszczyk, and though she was not yet married, she had already been using her fiance’s last name.

 Noor, who is Somali American, was believed to be the first Minnesota officer convicted of murder for an on-duty shooting.
-Activists who had long called for officers to be held accountable for the deadly use of force applauded the murder conviction but lamented that it came in a case in which the officer is Black and his victim was white.
+Activists who had long called for officers to be held accountable for the deadly use of force applauded the murder conviction.

 Since Noor’s conviction, former Minneapolis Officer Derek Chauvin, who is white, was convicted of murder in the May 2020 killing of George Floyd, a Black man who was pinned to the pavement under Chauvin’s knee.
 Chauvin’s colleague, Thomas Lane, pleaded guilty to aiding and abetting manslaughter, while two other officers are awaiting trial on charges of aiding and abetting both murder and manslaughter.
 All four have been convicted on federal charges of violating Floyd’s rights.